 Oswego’s faculty and students actively participate in research and creative activities.
 The College stresses the importance of undergraduate research, enabling advanced research for undergraduates that other institutions offer only at the graduate level.
 Outstanding facilities, including the recently constructed Shineman Center for Science, Engineering and Innovation, help students gain hands-on experience.

-The College sends 20 percent of its students a year to other countries under its international education programs.
+The College sends 20 percent more than 450 students a year to 24 countries under its international education programs, which the Institute for International Education ranks among the nation’s elite study abroad programs.
 The opportunities range from traditional classroom study in another country to interning with a multinational corporation to student teaching abroad to intensive summer research in Oswego’s distinctive Global Laboratory network.

 Quality and Value

 Total cost for out-of-state residents is $9,910 more.
 The College offers $36,000 Destination Oswego Scholarships for qualified out-of-state and international students ($9,000 annually, for up to four years).

-The pioneering Oswego Guarantee helps students manage costs and encourages degree completion in four years.
+The pioneering Oswego Guarantee helps students manage costs, make connections with impressive alumni and encourages degree completion in four years.
 Students pay the same rate for room and board all four years under the Guarantee.
-About 89 percent of students benefit from about $84 million in financial aid, which can include grants, loans and part-time employment.
+About 89 percent of students benefit from about $80 million in financial aid, which can include grants, loans and part-time employment.

 When deciding among colleges, students are often won over on their visit to the Oswego campus, with its mile of stunning shoreline along Lake Ontario and 700 acres of natural woodlands and wetlands dedicated to scientific study and outdoor recreation.
-While presently visits are online as this goes to print, prospective visitors are encouraged to check the website (oswego.edu/visit) or call the Office of Admissions at (315) 312-2250 between 8 a.m. and 4 p.m.
+Prospective visitors are encouraged to check the website to register for our in-person and virtual visits (oswego .edu/visit) or call the Office of Admissions at (315) 312-2250 between 8 a.m. and 4 p.m.

 Facts and Figures